CUTLER-H2020/draxis_gauge_visualization/README.md

 ---

+## About

+This Kibana plugin is created using amCharts, a JavaScript library for data visualizations.
+It is specifically customized to visualize certain Key Performance Indicators in the form of a gauge diagram based on the following equation:

+The users can select years Y and Z through the plugin from drop-down lists.

+## Version
+- Plugin version: 0.0.7
+- Made for Kibana version: 6.5.4

+For any inquires contact Stelios Kitziris (skitziris@draxis.gr)

 ## development

 See the [kibana contributing guide](https://github.com/elastic/kibana/blob/master/CONTRIBUTING.md) for instructions setting up your development environment.
 Once you have completed that, use the following yarn scripts.